igemsoftware/KoreaUSeoul-2015/README.md

 #### 3. Upload to mySQL server
-+ You must have to build a mysql server. [mySQL](https://www.mysql.com/)
++ You must have to build a mySQL server. [mySQL](https://www.mysql.com/)

-+ Change the default settings to suit yours  (rows 14~16, graph.php)
++ Change the default settings that suits for you  (rows 14~16, graph.php)

- -default mySQL : miseq.korea.ac.kr
+ -default mySQL server : miseq.korea.ac.kr

  -default database : igem_712